MacAlistair1/bankingsystem/README.md

 # Bnking System Project in C++

-# Don't Forget to Follow me on GitHub and Subscribe our channel.
+# Don't Forget to Follow me on GitHub and Subscribe our YouTube channel.